joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 [This site](http://www.cs.utah.edu/~germain/PPS/Topics/truth_tables_and_logic.html) looks promising to help you guys out.
 If you'd like too, I can write up an example on the board to better clarify this topic.

+### Extra Challenges
+TBD

 -------------------------------------------------------------------------------
 Copyright &copy; 2014 Joseph Greene <joeisgreene@csu.fullerton.edu>
+Some information obtained from Prof. Tian's powerpoints for her classroom.
 Released under [The MIT License] (http://opensource.org/licenses/MIT)
 Project located at <https://github.com/joegreene/Spring-2014-CS-Lab--SI-/>